conda/conda/docs/source/index.rst

 * Anaconda includes conda, conda-build, Python, and over 100 automatically installed scientific packages and their dependencies.
 Like Miniconda, over 200 scientific packages can be installed individually with the “conda install” command.
-* Anaconda Server allows both system administrators and users to manage packages and environments on-site.
+* Anaconda Pro and Anaconda Enterprise allow both system administrators and users to manage packages and environments on-site.
 Any software application stack can be managed, including Python, R, NodeJs, Java, and more.
-It is sold by Continuum Analytics.
+It is sold by
+  Continuum Analytics.

 The `conda` command is the primary interface for managing `Anaconda